BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/ReconstructionFilters/AlignSectionsMutualInformation.md

 Reconstruction Filters

-This Filter segments 2D slices, creates __GrainIds__ that are used to determine the _mutual information_ and then aligns the slices.
-These __GrainIds__ are temporary, and they apply to this filter only.
-So they are not related to the __GrainIds__ generated in other Filters.
+This Filter segments 2D slices, creates *GrainIds* that are used to determine the _mutual information_ and then aligns the slices.
+These *GrainIds* are temporary, and they apply to this filter only.
+So they are not related to the *GrainIds* generated in other Filters.

-The user choses the level of _misorientation tolerance_ by which to align _voxels_, where here the tolerance means the _misorientation_ cannot exceed a given value.
-If the rotation angle is below the tolerance, then the _voxel_ is grouped with other _voxels_ that satisfy the criterion.
+The user choses the level of _misorientation tolerance_ by which to align _**Cells**_, where here the tolerance means the _misorientation_ cannot exceed a given value.
+If the rotation angle is below the tolerance, then the **Cell** is grouped with other _**Cells**_ that satisfy the criterion.

-The approach used in this filter is to group _neighboring voxels_ on a slice that have a _misorientation_ below the tolerance the user entered. _Misorientation_ here means the minimum rotation angle of one _voxel_'s crystal axis needed to coincide with another _voxel_'s crystal axis.
+The approach used in this filter is to group _neighboring **Cells**_ on a slice that have a _misorientation_ below the tolerance the user entered. _Misorientation_ here means the minimum rotation angle of one **Cell**'s crystal axis needed to coincide with another **Cell**'s crystal axis.
 When the grains in the slices are defined, they are moved until _'disks'_ in neighboring slices align with each other.

 _Mutual information_ is one of many quantities that measures how much one random variable tells us about another.
 It is a dimensionless quantity with (generally) units of bits, and can be